What’s this “amateur radio”?

 Sub-hobbies of the radio amateur super-hobby I’ve tried and found I like include:

 Contests.
-Which means that top-notch radio amateurs compete to reach as many and as far away as they can.
-For two or three of the real big contests each year, e.g., the IARU world championship in mid July, I love to join the excitement.
-I’m not one of the top-notch stations, but a member of the “also ran” multitudes which provide the stations those top-notch guys try to reach.
-Which other world championship is open for all contestants world-wide and draws more than 4000 participants?
-It’s also instructive to try out different tactics.
-When to call, when to answer?
-Which frequency to use when?
-Is it better to hunt rare stations (which may count more for the final score), or go for each contact opportunity that presents itself?
+Which means that top-notch radio amateurs compete to reach as many stations and as far away ones as they can.
+For two or three of the real big contests each year, e.g., the annual IARU world championship in mid July, I love to join the party.
+I’m not one of the top-notch stations myself, but a mere humble member of the “also ran” multitudes which provide the many stations those top-notch guys try to reach.
+Which other world championship draws more than 4000 people participating simultaneously?

 To be continued.